Flow Gym: A framework for the development, benchmarking, training, and deployment of flow-field quantification methods: Software description and illustrative examples

 \section{Software description and illustrative examples}

-A key contribution of Flow Gym is the design of a unified infrastructure that provides a stable foundation for developing, training, and evaluating flow-field quantification methods as well as estimators of other quantities of interest\footnote{In this paper, for the sake of clarity, we focus on the flow-field quantification instance of the software package because it is the most widely studied in the literature.} (e.g., pressure of the flow field and density of the tracer particles).
-It is built around two central components: the \texttt{FluidEnv} environment and the \texttt{Estimator} interface.
-The \texttt{Estimator} interface is then used to provide stable baselines other researchers and practitioners can directly use.
+Flow Gym is organized as a unified software framework for developing, benchmarking, training, and deploying flow-field quantification methods.
+The framework is centered around the \texttt{Estimator} interface, which provides a common foundation for standardized baselines and for integrating new methods within the same workflow.
+The same interface can also be extended to related quantification tasks, such as tracer-particle density estimation\footnote{In this paper, for the sake of clarity, we focus on the flow-field quantification instance of the software package because it is the most widely studied in the literature.}.